coffee beans

 Last, but certainly not least, is the old faithful: the AeroPress coffee maker.

-This little device is the darling of millions of coffee lovers around the world.
+This little device is the darling of millions of coffee lovers around the world, including us.
 There are endless online recipes and tutorials, it’s cheap to buy and really easy to use.

 The Aeropress is always a good option when you’re trying out some new beans to really get a feel for the profile of a coffee region.